kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 # Model 2: Ottawa COVID-19 hospital length of stay

+Model 2 assumes that the Ottawa COVID-19 hospital length of stay follows a Gamma distribution.
+The main inference targets are thus simply the shape and rate parameter of the family of Gamma distributions.
+The observed data are the daily hospital admission counts and daily discharge/death counts (derived from admission and midnight census counts).
+The probabilistic assumptions of the model stipulates the random delay between hospital admission and discharge/death.

 Observed variables:

 *  The expected number *d<sub>t</sub>* of COVID-19 hospital admissions